“Moooom! I need some toilet paper!”

-Starting in the corner of the bathroom, working clockwise, I take inventory of what needs refilling, empty the trash and the recycle basket, gather necessary supplies from the hall closet and restock toilet paper, q tips, cotton balls, soaps and bath salts.
+Starting in the corner of the bathroom, working clockwise, I take inventory of what needs refilling.
+Then, I gather the necessary supplies from the hall closet and restock and refill.

 I also fill my medicine organizer for the week.

 In the kitchen, Mr. Hines empties the trash and sets out the cans for trash pick up while I make sure we’re fully stocked on napkins, paper towels, dish soap, hand soap, etc.

 Simplify this household routine by keeping a supply stock on hand.
 Your supply list will look different from mine, but I want to share mine just to jog your memory as your make your own list and to show that you can shorten the list just by using products that serve more than one purpose.

 Weekly Routine Product Supply List

 This post contains an Amazon affiliate link.
 As an affiliate, I may earn from qualifying purchases.